sardana-org/sardana/CONTRIBUTING.md

 For the contributions, we use the [Fork & Pull Model][]:

 1. The contributor first [forks][] the official sardana repository
-2. The contributor commits changes to a branch based on the `develop` branch and pushes it to the forked repository.
+2. The contributor commits change to a branch based on the `develop` branch and pushes it to the forked repository.
 3. The contributor creates a [Pull Request][] (PR) against the `develop` branch of the official sardana repository.